Like with us adults, toddlers should also have a comfy pillow to get a good night’s sleep.

 #2 Materials to Avoid

-Since your little one will be spending hours lying on top of a toddler pillow, it’s also important to know what pillow materials to avoid.
+Since your little one will be spending hours lying on top of an organic toddler pillow, it’s also important to know what pillow materials to avoid.

 Polyurethane foam is a red flag for any parent.
 Manufacturers usually add a bunch of toxic chemicals to polyurethane foam.